 * provides educational field trips to medical centers and health professions schools in North Carolina, and interaction with health professions schools’ faculties, administrators, and students and with practicing health professionals;

-* assists students interested in health professions programs in identifying adequate financial aid resources;
+* assists minority and disadvantaged students interested in health professions programs in identifying adequate financial aid resources;

-* conducts Health Careers Information & Enrichment (HCIE) workshops for high school students and health careers clubs;
+* conducts health careers workshops for minority high school students and health careers clubs;

 * sponsors a Health Careers Club at UNCP for enrolled health science majors and others interested in pursuing careers in the health professions.

-NC-HCAP also sponsors a seven-week educational work/learning clinical health experience held each year during May through June.
-The 40‑hour-a-week salaried positions consist of both clinical experiences in health care agencies and academic enrichment experiences for underrepresented minorities or economically/educationally disadvantaged health science majors interested in health-related careers.
-For additional program information, please visit our webpage: www.uncp.edu/hcap/chsp/
+NC-HCAP also conducts a Clinical Health Summer Program (CHSP), a seven-week educational work/learning clinical health experience held each year during May through June.
+The 40‑hour-a-week salaried positions consist of both clinical experiences in health care agencies and academic enrichment experiences for underrepresented minority and disadvantaged health science majors interested in health-related careers.

 Health Careers Opportunity Program at UNCP (HCOP)